 How To Tell If You’re Falling Out Of Love Or Just In A Slump, According To Experts

-Have you ever looked over at your partner who you love dearly and thought, "Ugh" — but then immediately started panicking because you're not sure what that moment of apathy meant?
+Have you ever looked over at your partner who you love dearly and thought, "ugh" — but then immediately started panicking because you're not sure what that moment of apathy meant?
 How could someone you were so crazy about suddenly just leave you with an emotional flatline, or worse, disdain?
 Does that mean the relationship is over?
 Are you going to have to break up?
 Maybe this is just the relationship slump everyone warns you about that comes after the honeymoon phase has faded into a distant memory.
-How to tell you’re falling out of love or if this is just a normal blip can be a scary distinction to make, but it is a necessary one.
+Thinking about how to tell you’re falling out of love or if this is just a normal blip can be scary, but it's something you can figure out.

-While the differences may be subtle, it's important to separate the feelings and behaviors of a couple who is in a rough patch and a couple where one or both of the partners have fallen out of love.
+While the differences may be subtle, it's important to separate the feelings and behaviors of a couple who is in a rough patch, and a couple where one or both of the partners have fallen out of love.
 If it's the former, there is definitely hope for the future.
-However, if it’s the latter, it is probably time to start thinking about how to (carefully and with kindness) exit from the relationship.
-I reached out to relationship experts to explain how these feelings can mean very different things for the future of a relationship.
-Here's how they say you can tell if you're just in a slump, or if you've lost those loving feelings.
+However, if it’s the latter, it is probably time to start thinking about how to (carefully and with kindness) leave the relationship.
+I reached out to relationship experts to ask about how these feelings can mean very different things for the future of a relationship.
+Here's how, they say, you can tell if you're just in a slump, or if you've lost those loving feelings.

 1. They Get On Your Nerves ...
 A Lot